krisztianloki/ess_plcfactory/template_factory/README.md

 ## Specifying validity requirements

-It is possible to assign a PV that controls the validity state (setting the EPICS alarm severity to INVALID) of a PV coming from the PLC.
+It is possible to assign a PV that controls the validity state (setting the EPICS alarm severity to INVALID) of a **status** PV coming from the PLC.
 This assignment is done with the **`VALIDITY_PV`** keyword.
 (Self assignment is ignored; if a PV is assigned to itself as a validity PV).
 If the specified validity PV is defined in the interface definition file then it is not necessary to specify the full PV name (i.e. the ESS name can be omitted).
 The validity PV can even be external; i.e. not coming from the PLC.

 The condition that determines if the validity PV shows a valid state is specified by: